DRIVING/TOWING - TOWING

 We surmised that the driver was distracted and the vehicle wandered onto the dirt verge.
 At this point, the skid marks indicated panic braking that caused the wheels running in the dirt to lock and a sudden jack-knife, followed by a roll-over, was inevitable.

-On top of that there’s an Australian Design Rule that covers truck-trailer braking balance, but motorists are free to dial up what they feel is the ideal braking balance between a 4WD and its trailer.
+On top of that there’s an Australian Design Rule that covers truck-trailer braking balance in heavy combinations, but motorists are free to dial up what they feel is the ideal braking balance between a 4WD and its trailer.

 One of the most potentially dangerous manoeuvres you can perform with a trailer is washing off speed in a hurry.